davidmintz/court-interpreters-office/README.md

 is that there is to our knowledge no software available, commercial or otherwise, specifically designed for managing a busy staff court interpreters office.

-`InterpretersOffice` is designed primarily with the federal US District Court system in mind, and is currently probably not well suited for adoption by other court systems.
 We should also mention, though it may seem obvious, that this an Anglophone-centric project.
 Court interpreters are required in a vast number of language combinations around the world.
-But this app assumes that English is the language of the court.
+But this app assumes English as the language of the court.

 # features